HerrIvan/embedding-cvx-projection/README.md

 ### _Is this method novel?_

 While the method and its application in the domain of reasoning with embeddings may not be groundbreaking, it addresses an important gap in practical implementation.
 Convex optimization techniques are often buried in technical jargon, making them less accessible to practitioners.
-This very simplicity and obviousness are precisely what make these techniques powerful yet underutilized, particularly as we see a surge in embedding adoption through Language Models and Vector Databases.
+This very simplicity and obviousness are what make these techniques powerful yet underutilized, particularly as we see a surge in embedding adoption through Language Models and Vector Databases.

 ### _Why this repo matters_

-This repository aims to demystify these robust, mathematically sound techniques by offering approachable practical examples.
+This repository aims to demystify these robust, mathematically sound techniques by offering practical examples.
 By doing so, it seeks to accelerate community adoption and enhance current pipelines, providing a valuable resource even if the methods themselves are not novel.
 The focus here is not on reinventing the wheel but on facilitating its more effective use in a broader context.

 **Note**: indeed, at this stage, depending on your use case, rather than importing this module, it will be leaner for your project to directly import `cvxpy` and simply add the code with the problem definition ([here](src/embedding_cvx_projection/cone_projection.py)).